TheNetworkGuy/netbox-zabbix-sync/README.md

 }
 ```
 Note: Not all SNMP data is required for a working configuration.
 [The following parameters are allowed ](https://www.zabbix.com/documentation/current/manual/api/reference/hostinterface/object#details_tag "The following parameters are allowed ")but are not all required, depending on your environment.

-##### Secrets
-Instead of having the password in plain-text in the config context, you can also set the password as secret in the Netbox device configuration.
-You will need to use the -s option for this.
-Keep in mind that you will need a Netbox private user key for this functionality.

-This method of setting device SNMP parameters is working, but i would recommend going for a "secret macro" implementation to keep your environment more predictable.
-Refer to the macro from the config context and set the macro inside of Zabbix to the actual community string / authentication secret etc.

-WARNING: Due to the pynetbox and Netbox API constuction, retrieving secrets requires an 2nd API call.
-Using this functionality could slow the script down, especially with a large device inventory.

 #### Permissions
 Make sure that the user has proper permissions for device read and modify (modify to set the Zabbix HostID custom field) operations.